 When you shop around for travel insurance, make sure that you’re aware of the activities that aren't covered in your policy before you buy.
-Some high-risk activities won't be covered under your policy, and there will also be other rules to remember (like unattended luggage).

 For example, our TravelCare policy doesn’t cover you for outdoor rock climbing, base jumping or kitesurfing.
 On the other hand, it does cover you for on-piste skiing and snowboarding, bungy jumping and windsurfing!
 As you can see, it’s important to understand what your insurance does and doesn’t cover.

 A general rule to remember is that travel insurance is there to protect you from unexpected events, which is why most policies won’t cover you for:

 - Being under the influence of alcohol or non-prescribed drugs